dtoczala/watson-landing-page/README.md

 - [Gathering Information with Conversation](https://medium.com/@snrubnomis/gathering-information-with-ibm-watson-conversation-e23887ccbe3d) - a nice example using a pizza ordering use case that demonstrates using "frames" in Conversation to collect a series of inputs from a user.

 **Integration**
+- [8 steps for developing question answer solutions using Watson Conversation and Watson Discovery](https://developer.ibm.com/dwblog/2017/best-practices-developing-question-answer-solutions-watson-conversation-discovery/?social_post=1230338742&fst=Discover) - Excellent overview of how to develop an Expert Advisor or Q&A system using Watson Conversation and Watson Discovery.
+Great real-world advice from two guys who have done this themselves.
 - [Example of Conversation and Discovery Integration](https://www.youtube.com/watch?v=SasXUqBE-38&feature=youtu.be) - This YouTube video shows an example of a Java application that integrates the Conversation and Discovery services.
 - [Build a configurable, retail-ready chatbot](https://developer.ibm.com/code/journey/create-cognitive-retail-chatbot/) - this is a good example of integrating usage of [Conversation](https://github.com/dtoczala/watson-landing-page#conversation) and [Discovery](https://github.com/dtoczala/watson-landing-page#discovery), along with some other things.
 It includes code as well.
 - [How to build an enhanced chatbot with Watson Conversation](https://developer.ibm.com/recipes/tutorials/how-to-build-an-enhanced-chatbot-with-watson-conversation/) - tutorial shows how to build a Watson chatbot that is integrated with Facebook Messenger.